AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_4/Unit10.md.txt

 **Part 1: Lambda Fundamentals**

-A lambda expression is a short block of code representing an anonymous function.
+A [lambda expression in Java](https://www.youtube.com/watch?v=tj5sLSFjVj4) is a short block of code representing an anonymous function.
 Introduced in Java 8, it allows you to treat functionality as data.

 **Key Rules:**
 * Must implement a Functional Interface (an interface with exactly one abstract method).